Kaiser17100/COMP3304-project-waiterly/README.md

 ##PROJECT GOALS

-improve service efficiency
+-improve service efficiency
-help customers to easily know the contents of their beverage/meal assist waiters in workload reduce expenses for owners of restaurants due to the decreased need for waiters
+-help customers to easily know the contents of their beverage/meal -assist waiters in workload
+-reduce expenses for owners of restaurants due to the decreased need for waiters

 ##TEAM MEMBERS

-Dilan Isik
+-Dilan Isik
-Emre Dagli
+-Emre Dagli
-Bora Cetin
+-Bora Cetin
-Ahmet Burak Namal
+-Ahmet Burak Namal